open-policy-agent/opa/docs/docs/debugging/index.md

 `opa run -s` turns them on for itself.
 An evaluation error is answered with a 500 and the handlers drop the explain buffer on that path, so without a traceback the response carries a single line and `?explain=full` has nothing to add.
-The frames are the same file, row and column the error's `location` already reports — no policy source is included:
+Querying the policy above with `GET /v1/data/ex/p?strict-builtin-errors` answers:

 ```json
 {